 Frankly speaking, building non C#, ASP, VC++ applications is an awful experience on the Windows operating system.
 When a new version of an IDE or an update to a programming language you’re currently using is launched, you’ll have to update the application/language manually on the Windows OS.
 On a good Linux distro, a single command will not only update the OS but will also update outdated applications.
 In other words, Linux makes the lives easy for its users.

 The Manjaro Linux is a great choice for the users who want to use the Arch Linux OS but are afraid of the command line installer of the OS.
 Manjaro is based on the Arch Linux OS and employs the modified XFCE theme.
-Manjaro’s supports Pacman, AUR helpers and enables users to install software/packages from the Arch Linux repository.
+This distro supports Pacman, AUR helpers, and enables users to install software/packages from the Arch Linux repository.

 Ubuntu (Xubuntu, Kubuntu)

 Debian is one of the oldest Linux distros.
 It is also widely used.
 The only problem with it is installing third-party software is time-wasting.
 In the above distros, you don’t have to add the repository manually.
 In Debian, you’ll have to add the repository manually.
-Popular Linux disstros such as Ubuntu, Linux (now) have been derived from it.
+Popular Linux distros such as Ubuntu, Linux (now) have been derived from it.
+The biggest advantage of Debian over other distros is that the Debian OS is stable.
+All packages that you’ll find in this distro are thoroughly tested.
+Thus, unless you do something wrong, Debian won’t crash.

-Fedora is backed by one of the largest open-source software development firms i.e. Red Hat Inc. It is a powerful operating system based on the Debian OS.
+Fedora is backed by one of the largest open-source software development firms i.e. Red Hat Inc. It is a powerful operating system built from scratch i.e. it is not based on any of the Linux distros.
 Fedora is not a rolling release.
 A new version of Fedora is introduced every year.
+The good thing about Fedora is that the packages in Fedora are updated when a new version of the package is launched by the developer.
+Thus, users will be able to use the latest software.
+GNOME is the default desktop environment in Fedora.
+Fedora is one of the first operating systems to get the latest version of GNOME whenever a new edition of GNOME is available.
 The package manager in Fedora is similar to that of Debian i.e. dnf and apt-get.

 OpenSUSE is based on the SUSE Linux OS.
 It is a favorite distro of many programmers/developers.
 The team behind OpenSUSE has introduced several editions of the OS.
 The OSs are designed for different users.
 Users that love regular updates would like OpenSUSE Tumbleweed.
 Users that are looking for a stable version of OpenSUSE should use OpenSUSE Leap.